kennethreitz-archive/.com/content/posts/120416-python-packaging.rst

 A `Pip requirements file <http://www.pip-installer.org/en/latest/requirements.html>`_ should be placed at the root of the repository.
 It should specify the dependencies required to contribute to the project: testing, building, and documenting.

+If your project has no development dependencies, this file is unnecessary.

 Documentation
 -------------